 Wireless Electric Vehicle Charging

-NREL is investigating the requirements and feasibility of wireless electric vehicle (EV) charging.
+NREL is investigating the requirements and feasibility of wireless electric vehicle charging.

-High-power, in-road, dynamic wireless charging could go a long way toward realizing the potential of charge-sustaining EV operation (i.e., unlimited range with in-route recharge) while enabling the use of smaller, cheaper batteries.
+High-power, in-road, dynamic wireless charging could go a long way toward realizing the potential of charge-sustaining electric vehicle operation (i.e., unlimited range with in-route recharge) while enabling the use of smaller, cheaper batteries.

-Research focuses on associated hardware, communication, system planning, and control strategy needs, as well as its potential to be cost-competitive with conventional fast-charging technologies.
+Research focuses on associated hardware, communication, system planning, and control strategies, as well as the potential for in-road wireless charging to be cost-competitive with conventional fast-charging technologies.

 Researchers are looking at various interrelated variables to design an optimized system: